 The actual donation for whole blood takes about 10 – 15 minutes.
 The entire whole blood donation process, from registration to post-donation refreshments, takes about one hour.
 Donation time varies for other donation types — click here for more information.

-In general, donors must be at least 17 years old to donate without parental consent.
-Sixteen year olds can donate with a signed parental consent form.
+Donors must be at least 1 years old to donate without parental consent.
+Sixteen- and 17-year olds can donate with a signed parental consent form.
 Autologous donors can donate at a younger age if accompanied by a parent.

 There is no upper age limit to donating.